surenderpsm/multiplayer-demo/README.md

 Planned expansion: rebroadcast all player states to all clients.
 ```

-### Phase 2: Client Managment and State Broadcast
+### Phase 2: Client Management and State Broadcast

 #### 2.1 Client Registration (Handshake)
-- Clients initiate connection with a `"HELLO"` message.
+- Clients initiate connection with a "HELLO" message.
-- Server responds with a `"WELCOME:<id>"` message assigning a unique client ID.
+- Server responds with a "WELCOME:<id>" message assigning a unique client ID.
 - Clients are tracked internally by their IP:Port and assigned ID.

 #### 2.2 Position Updates and Broadcast